 Being over the asset limit is not cause for automatic disqualification from Medicaid.
 If one is over the asset limit, countable assets can be “spent down” in order to reduce the amount of one’s countable assets.
 For instance, one may pay off debt, such as medical bills and credit cards, or improve a non-countable asset, such as upgrading the plumbing and heating of one’s home.

-The Living Choices Assisted Living Waiver is administered by the Arkansas Department of Human Services (DHS), Division of Aging, Adult, and Behavioral Health Services (DAABHS) and Division of Provider Services and Quality Assurance (DPSQA).
+The Living Choices Assisted Living Waiver is administered by the Arkansas Department of Human Services’ (DHS), Division of Aging, Adult, and Behavioral Health Services (DAABHS) and Division of Provider Services and Quality Assurance (DPSQA).
 More information is available in a downloadable pamphlet and on their webpage.
 To apply one should contact their Department of Human Services County Offices or contact their local DHS county office or call the Choices in Living Resource Center at 866-801-3435.